TauConsortium/Computational-Genetics-Intro/Module_1_Introduction/3.Data_manipulation/README.md

 - The variant call format and VCFtools.
 Bioinformatics, 27(15), 2156-2158.
 Chaitankar, Vijender, et al. "Next generation sequencing technology and genomewide data analysis: Perspectives for retinal research."
 Progress in retinal and eye research 55 (2016): 1-31

+**Homework**

+How many variants in `toy.1000GP.vcf` have a genotyping rate >80%?

+Genotyping rate is the number of variants with genotype data.
+Missingness rate is the proportion of missing data.

+Genotyping rate + missingness rate = 1 (100%)